Johanne101/AirBnB_clone/web_static/README.md

 </p>

 * Element : An HTML element is an individual component of an HTML document.
 It represents semantics, or meaning.
   i.
-Elements can also contain attributes that defines its additional properties.
+An element is the basic building block of HTML and is typically made up of two tags: an opening tag and a closing tag. ii.
+It can also contain attributes that defines its additional properties.

 | |HTML|Definition| Usage|
 | |:---|:--------:|-----:|
 |element|2|3|4|